GeeM254/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple game made bu HTML,CSS and Javascript
+A simple game made by HTML,CSS and Javascript